sandri-kun/IPTV-DRM-Stream-Player/README.md

 - 🚫 **This app does not include IPTV content, TV channels, or playlists.**
   You must provide your own IPTV playlist or streaming source.
 - 💡 For the best results, use official or trusted IPTV providers.
+- **Although this app is not open-source, it provides API Intent for external access**, allowing developers to integrate it with other applications.
+This feature enables a seamless experience for third-party integrations while maintaining security and stability.

 ---